Magnetic Imprisonment of Dusty Pinballs by a Supernova Remnant: Conclusions

 \section{Conclusions}

-We have studied the motion and evolution of dust grains created in an unmagnetized SN remnant exploding into a magnetized ISM.
-The SN remnant evolution is described via a 1-D+ model that includes angle-averaged effects of Rayleigh-Taylor instabilities and resultant mixing.
-The ISM magnetic fields are initialized with a turbulent magnetic field with a Kolmogorov spectrum, and evolve kinematically via flux freezing, and thus are altered by the shock.
-We include the effects of drag, sputtering, and charging on the dust grains, and simulate the motions of grains of different sizes.
+We have studied the motion and evolution of dust grains created in an unmagnetized SNR exploding into a magnetized ISM.
+The SNR evolution is described via a 1-D+ model assuming spherical symmetry that includes angle-averaged effects of Rayleigh-Taylor instabilities and resultant mixing.
+The ISM magnetic fields are initialized with a turbulent magnetic field with a Kolmogorov spectrum, and evolve kinematically via flux-freezing, and thus are altered by the shock.
+We included the effects of drag, sputtering, and charging on the dust grains, and simulate the motions of grains of different sizes.

 In the absence of magnetic fields, or equivalently for uncharged dust, our results are similar to those of other groups \citep[see e.g.,][]{noz07,nath08,mice16,bocc16}.
 We assume the grains are initially entrained with the gas from which they are born, and thus have radial trajectories.
 After the ejecta encounter the RS, the dust grains decouple from the decelerated gas, and move towards the FS.
 For large grains, the effects of drag and sputtering are small enough that the grains survive to pass close to or across and beyond the FS into the ISM.
 The result would be a ``halo'' of the largest dust grains that precedes the FS.